allenchazhoor/CSC290Battleship/project-plan.md

 ##### George

 ##### Allen: Came up with title of game, contributed to Tools and Software, Milestones, Deadlines.
-Offered to code AI aspect of game
+Will code AI aspect of game

 ##### Bradley